checkly/docs.checklyhq.com/site/content/guides/setup-scripts.md

   category: "device"
 })
 ```

-### Adding a timestamp to the headers

-momentjs to match exact format

 > There is a huge variety of cases in which setup scripts can be used.
 Stay tuned for more examples over the coming weeks!